hpsilva/hpsilva.github.io/_posts/2015-12-26-web-parsing.md

 ## # Parsing Example

-Now let's stick to an example to expand further.
+Now let's grab an example to expand further.
 If you are a stock market follower, you can find financial information all over the web, and the diversity of data sources available it is quite extensive nowadays.

 Getting closing prices everyday can be a pain, especially when you have to open several webpages to record them often.